This article provides additional guidance relating to how the functional requirements can be satisfied in our Technical Manual.

-A structural engineer shall take the thatched roof covering and the associated components, e.g. roof battens and fire resisting sarking board (required to meet the Dorset model design approach), into account as part of their structural design, and this should be provided to the warranty surveyor.
+A Structural Engineer shall take the loading of the proposed thatched roof covering and the associated components, e.g. roof battens and fire resisting sarking board, (required to meet the Dorset model design approach) into account as part of their structural design, and this should be provided to the warranty surveyor.

-The installation and formation of the main structural roof elements should follow Section 11 of the Premier Guarantee Warranty Technical Manual.
+The installation and formation of the main structural roof elements should follow the guidance given within the roofs section of our Technical Manual.

-When following the Dorset model guidance, it is noted that the guidance recommends ceilings beneath a thatched roof need to be capable of supporting access to fight fires from inside the roof via a fire resisting hatch of 900mm x 600mm.
+Where following the Dorset Model guidance it is noted that the guidance recommends ceilings beneath a thatched roof need to be capable of supporting access to fight fires from inside the roof via a fire resisting hatch of 900mm x 600mm.
 Where this is required by Building Control, the Structural engineer must include this in the design.

 Electrical fittings such recessed lighting into ceilings below thatched roofs should be avoided, with any lights within the loft space enclosed with a fire resisting bulkhead.
 External lighting should not be mounted under the eaves of the thatch.

 Television aerial and communication cabling should not pass over or under the thatch.
 External aerials should be fitted to a free standing pole at least 7m from the roof.